 to go for that special

 lunch or dinner.
-And that at reasonable price for a
+And that at reasonable prices for a

 resort.
-You take the ferry across the channel and walk down to
+You have to book to take the ferry across the channel and walk down to

 Attending an Island Night is part of the island experience.
 Here you